darrenjhsu/NAMD3_on_Summit/README.md

 ```

 Submitting NAMD3 runs is quite easy.
-The easiest configuration, which is already pretty powerful, is with one CPU and one GPU.
+The easiest configuration, which is already pretty powerful, is with one CPU core and one GPU (NVIDIA V100).
 (Line 1)
-One can request more than 1 CPU to accompany 1 GPU.
+One can request more than 1 core to accompany 1 GPU.
 (Line 2)
 Alternatively, one can request multiple GPUs and an equal number of CPUs.
 (Line 3)

 ```bash